 Regardless of which of these processes, the first step is to secure the guidance and advice of an immigration attorney.
 An immigration attorney will save you time, money, and grief!

 Circling back to psychological evaluations, every psychological evaluation should have a purpose or a reason for referral.
-In other words, what is the goal of the evaluation.
-In a hardship evaluation, VAWA or asylum evaluation, the focus is to assess the psychological state of the person being evaluated.
-Also, the psychological assessment can be related to either current psychological state or related to how a possible future situation (e.g., the removal of someone else) can further affect the person being evaluated.
+In other words, what is the goal of the evaluation?
+In a hardship evaluation, VAWA, or asylum evaluation, the focus is to assess the psychological state of the person being evaluated.
+Also, the psychological assessment can be related to either the current psychological state or related to how a possible future situation (e.g., the removal of someone else) can further affect the person being evaluated.

-Finally, for political asylum situations, the psychological evaluation serves to document the abuse, persecution or mistreatment inflicted to the victim in a foreign country.
-The abuse or persecution may contribute to the development or to the exacerbation of a mental health condition.
+Finally, for political asylum situations, the psychological evaluation serves to document the abuse, persecution, or mistreatment inflicted on the victim in a foreign country.
+The abuse or persecution may contribute to the development or to exacerbation of a mental health condition.
 Once again, the psychological tests used to establish this are selected according to the specifics of the case.

 An essential part of the psychological evaluation is to ensure that the clinician uses established psychological instruments or inventories that have been proven to have validity and reliability.
 Also, it is critical that the clinician selects the combination of instruments that will help establish the applicant’s case in a clear and definitive manner.